bytefish/FcmJava/README.md

 [Apache HttpClient]: http://hc.apache.org/httpcomponents-client-ga/
 [HttpClientBuilder]: http://hc.apache.org/httpcomponents-client-ga/httpclient/apidocs/org/apache/http/impl/client/HttpClientBuilder.html

 [FcmJava] uses [Apache HttpClient] for making requests to the Firebase Cloud Messaging server.

-In order to configure a proxy for the HTTP requests, you can configure the [HttpClientBuilder] used in [FcmJava].
-This is done by instantiating the ``HttpClient`` with your settings and then calling the ``configure`` method on it.
+So in order to configure a proxy for the HTTP requests, you can configure the [HttpClientBuilder] used in [FcmJava].
+This is done by instantiating the ``DefaultHttpClient`` with your configured [HttpClientBuilder].

 The following test shows how to build the ``FcmClient`` with a custom ``HttpClient``, which configures a Proxy for the [HttpClientBuilder].